 Dr. Francis Lai is a professor in the Plastics Engineering Department at UMass Lowell.
 He holds a B.S., M.S. and Ph.D. in chemical engineering.
 His interests are mainly in plastics processing and computer-aided engineering.
 He has more than 40 years of academic and industrial experience in plastics materials and manufacturing research and development.
 His current research focuses on the applications of micro engineering, extrusion and injection molding in medical devices.

-Dr. Ramaswamy Nagarajan is an assistant professor in the Plastics Engineering Department at UMass Lowell.
+Dr. Ramaswamy Nagarajan is a professor in the Plastics Engineering Department and Faculty Director of HEROES at UMass Lowell.
 Dr. Nagarajan's research is in the area of "greener" routes to the synthesis and processing of polymeric materials.
 Dr. Nagarajan has developed enzymatic/biomimetic routes for synthesizing electrically conductive and photoresponsive polymers.
 His teaching interests include polymers from renewable resources, rubber technology, thermal and morphological characterization of materials.
 He has authored roughly 30 papers published in peer-reviewed journals and is named co-inventor in seven patents related to enzyme catalysis.